 The Baruch College Faculty Handbook

-Distinguised Professor Guidelines
+Distinguished Professor Guidelines

-Last updated on 07/07/2007
+Last updated on 1/18/2019

 Goals of the Policy

 The title of Distinguished Professor is conferred on an individual by the University Board of Trustees in recognition of exceptional scholarly achievement.
 The purpose of these appointments is to recruit new faculty or retain existing faculty whose appointments enrich the University, especially when candidates require special incentives to influence their decision to accept an offer or to remain within the University.
 These appointments are expected to contribute to CUNY’s commitment to recruit and retain an excellent faculty representing a rich diversity of gender and ethnicity.

 Criteria for Distinguished Professorship Appointments

 CUNY Distinguished Professors should comprise a small number of exceptional individuals.
-That number is currently limited to 175 under the terms of the collective bargaining agreement.
+That number is currently limited to 250 under the terms of the collective bargaining agreement.
 The primary purpose of the awards is to recruit or retain outstanding faculty.
 Distinguished Professorships are reserved for faculty with records of exceptional performance by national and international standards of excellence in their profession.
 There must be substantial evidence of this exceptional performance, including significant quantities of high-quality work in areas of importance in their disciplines.
 In addition to superb scholarship, Distinguished Professors are expected to participate in appropriate teaching and service roles in their colleges.
 However, this honor is granted solely in recognition of the quality and impact of a nominee’s scholarship.

 Nominations from colleges are expected to represent a balance between the number of Distinguished Professors recruited from outside the University relative to those appointed from internal CUNY candidates.
 Since Distinguished Professor appointments are not provided solely to recognize past performance, there must be evidence that their quality of performance will continue.